Skip to content

 No – it should never replace treatment.

-I’m an ANutr-registered nutritionist with the Association for Nutrition (Registration No. 48297), focused on translating evidence-based health and nutrition science into clear, practical insights.
+I’m an ANutr-registered nutritionist with the Association for Nutrition (Registration No. 48297), focused on translating evidence-based Graves’ disease, thyroid health, gut health, and nutrition research into practical insights grounded in current research

 Back To Top